-After agreement with parents it is good practice to support and encourage pupils, who are able, to take responsibility to manage their own medicines from a relatively early age (see appendix 'C' 'Request for Child to Carry His/her Medicine').
+After agreement with parents it is good practice to support and encourage pupils, who are able, to take responsibility to manage their own medicines from a relatively early age (see Appendix 'C' 'Request for Pupil to Carry Their Own Medicine').
 Children develop at different rates and so the ability to take responsibility for their own medicines varies.
 If pupils can take their medicines themselves, staff may only need to supervise.

+4.9.
 Local Authorities